AdobeDocs/experience-platform.en/help/sources/connectors/databases/couchbase.md

 # (Beta) CouchBase connector

-Adobe Experience Platform provides native connectivity for database providers like Microsoft, MySQL, and Azure.
-You can bring your data from these systems into Platform.
+Adobe Experience Platform provides native connectivity for database providers like Microsoft, MySQL, and Azure, allowing you to bring your data from these systems.
 Different types of third-party databases are supported, including relational, NoSQL, or data warehouses.
 Support for database providers includes CouchBase.

 The documentation below provides information on how to connect CouchBase to Platform using APIs: